 Get rid of furniture and other household items like old couches, excess bookshelves, or dining tables by taking them to donation centers, listing them for sale online, or calling a junk removal company to haul away and dispose of surplus furniture.

-It may be challenging to get rid of some things that they’ve owned for decades, so compromises will be made.
-Remember to remain patient and understand where they’re coming from, but stick to your guns on things you know aren’t possible heirlooms or needed in the new place.
+It can be challenging to get rid of some things we’ve owned for decades, so compromises will be made.
+Remember to remain patient and understand why it’s difficult, but get rid of things you know aren’t possible heirlooms or necessary in the new place.

-For sentimental items that can’t come along but your loved one isn’t ready to completely discard, think about long-term storage solutions or giving them to family members for safe-keeping or as gifts.
-It’s actually a good idea to do this now, while your loved one is still around and able to decide who gets what to avoid disputes among family after they pass.
+For sentimental items that can’t come along but aren’t ready to be discarded, think about long-term storage solutions or giving them to family members for safe-keeping or as gifts.

 Think About the Amenities

-As you start sorting through things, take time to consider which services and amenities are provided.
-They may or may not have the things that help your loved one live their best life.
-If they are missing things that your parent has grown accustomed to, see if you can maintain it in other ways in order to make the transition seamless and stress-free.
+As you start downsizing, consider which amenities are provided.
+They may or may not have all of the activities that help us live our best life.
+If the retirement community is missing amenities that seniors have grown accustomed to, try to facilitate it for a seamless transition.

-This can be as simple as giving them access to their favorite movies by giving them your Netflix, Hulu, or Disney+ password, or purchasing a device that makes any TV a smart TV like the Amazon Firestick.
-Don’t forget about their hobbies!
-Many nursing homes have plenty of activities, but if your parent has a unique hobby see if you can somehow facilitate it.
+This can be as simple as access to movies by getting Netflix, Hulu, or Disney+, or purchasing a device that makes any TV a smart TV like the Amazon Firestick.
+Don’t forget about hobbies!

 Decide on the “Must-Come” Items

-Pack these items and important documents either first or well in advance so you definitely don’t leave them behind.
-If you think it’s difficult now, imagine losing those items and having to face a broken-hearted elderly parent after.
+Pack these must-come items and important documents first or well in advance so you can guarantee they aren’t left behind.
+If you think determining and locating them is difficult now, imagine not bringing those items and having a broken heart after.